 - Defending a natural gas marketing company in a fraud, breach of contract and RICO case where the alleged damages were in excess of $100 million.

-- Defending a Fortune 100 company in a class action lawsuit and individual cases alleging personal injuries and property damage resulting from the release of chemicals from a train derailment.
+- Defending a Fortune 100 company in a class action lawsuit and individual cases alleging personal injuries and property damage resulting from a train derailment.

 - Serving as Assistant General Counsel for a heavy truck component manufacturer.

 - Defending a food manufacturing company in state and federal lawsuits in which the plaintiffs alleged that odor nuisances affected their property values.

 - Defending uniform supply company in class action lawsuit for fraud and breach of contract.